johsire/advanced-css---sass-front-end-dev-skils/README.md

    - Desktop-First vs Mobile-First Design Strategy

 - Write Maintainable and Scalable Code.
    - Clean
    - Easy-to-understand/ Read
    - Growth (Easy to add to in the future)
    - Re-usable (By yourself & other devs)
    - How to organize files/ Directory
    - How to name Classes
-   - How to Stracture HTML (html mark-up)
+   - How to Structure HTML (html mark-up)

 - Improve Web Performance
    - Write Less Code
    - Use Less Images